chichieinstein/ArchLinuxInstall/README.md

 # ArchLinuxInstall

-## This is a set of instructions for installing Arch Linux on personal machines.
+## Instructions for basic Arch installation

 ### Creating the install medium